imcwgu/studio-ops-showcase/README.md

 Submitted as part of an application for the Technical Operations Manager (Design team) role at JetBrains, posted for Amsterdam, Berlin, Prague, and Warsaw.

 Berlin-based, EU permanent resident, sixteen years' residency in Germany.
 English and German B2; native Korean.
-Comfortable with hybrid work in Berlin or relocation to Amsterdam.
+Comfortable with hybrid work in Berlin and international team environments.

 Repository maintained as a portfolio.
 Issues and questions welcome.